Rantu7/Dashboard-Challenge/README.md

 Level 3: Critical Thinking Insights
 Tackles complex business questions requiring deep analysis, logical reasoning, and interpretation to provide strategic insights.

 This project aims to solve the 3 levels of business questions by building an interactive dashboard in Power BI and dives deeper to find more insights and recommendations.

+ ## The Data
+The data set was provided by the host of the competition, which contained one .csv file.
+The file was downloaded and then imported into Power BI for the analysis.
+The data contains 16 columns and around 10000 rows.
+Brief description about the columns in the data files are given in the table below:
+1. Customer ID: Unique identifier for each customer.
+2. Age: The age of the customer.
+3. Gender: Gender of the customer (Male, Female, Other).
+4. Location: The city or region where the customer resides.
+5. Product Category: The category of the product purchased.
+6. Purchase Amount ($): The total amount spent by the customer in dollars.
+7. Time Spent on Website (min): The total time the customer spent on the website, measured in minutes.
+8. Device Type: The type of device the customer used to access the
+9. Payment Method: The method the customer uses for payment
+10. Discount Availed: Whether the customer gets a discount during their purchase (True or False).
+11. Number of Items Purchased: The total number of items the customer purchased.
+12. Return Customer: Whether the customer is a returning customer (True or False).
+13. Review Score (1-5): The customer's rating of the product or service, on a scale from 1 to 5.
+14. Delivery Time (days): The number of days it took for the delivery to be completed.
+15. Subscription Status: The type of subscription the customer holds (e.g., Free, Premium, Trial).
+16. Customer Satisfaction: The satisfaction level of the customer, categorized as Low, Medium, or High.

+## Data Preparation/Cleaning
+The dataset was loaded into Power BI’s power query and cleaned to prepare for the next step.
+Data cleaning included the following steps:
+•	Removed duplicates
+•	Removed unnecessary columns
+•	Checked blank and null values
+•	Fixed data types
+•	Added a conditional column to group some data